 In the ordinary course of business, we are typically exposed to a variety of market risks.
 Currently, these are primarily related to interest rate risk and changes in the values of securities associated with the preneed and perpetual care trusts.
 Management is actively involved in monitoring exposure to market risk and developing and utilizing appropriate risk management techniques when appropriate and when available for a reasonable price.
-We are not exposed to any other significant market risks.
+We are not exposed to any other significant market risks other than those related to COVID-19 which are described in more detail in Item 1A - Risk Factors below.

-The following quantitative and qualitative information is provided about financial instruments to which we are a party at March 31, 2020 and from which we may incur future gains or losses from changes in market conditions.
+The following quantitative and qualitative information is provided about financial instruments to which we are a party at June 30, 2020 and from which we may incur future gains or losses from changes in market conditions.
 We do not enter into derivative or other financial instruments for speculative or trading purposes.